OldLace/Focus-Group/README.md

 The application serves as a proof-of-concept of a potential professional service for businesses and their clients to connect.
 Therefore it was styled in such a way to reflect this goal.

 And with that in mind, other points of interest include:
-      -Flexbox to manipulate the elements on both the client\user and business sides of the application -Black, white, as well as, various shades of grey and teal were used for the sleek and professional color scheme -Buttons that highlight on hover for improved usability
+      -     Flexbox to manipulate the elements on both the client\user and business sides of the application
+      -     Black, white, as well as, various shades of grey and teal were used for the sleek and professional color scheme
+      -     Buttons that highlight on hover for improved usability

 <article>